 That's because Robusta beans account for 95 percent of the country's coffee production.
 The beans are easier to grow than the Arabica variety but are considered inferior, as they have more caffeine and are more bitter to taste, said Denis Seudieu, chief economist at the International Coffee Organization, a United Nations' agency representing coffee importers and exporters.

 "The market and consumers prefer the taste and flavor of Arabica beans.
-Therefore, Robusta is mostly turned into solvable coffee, that is, instant coffee," Seudieu told DW.
+Therefore, Robusta is mostly turned into soluble coffee, that is, instant coffee," Seudieu told DW.
 "In terms of marketing, it's not a good image to say your coffee is Robusta, that's why there is not a lot of advertising around Vietnamese coffee."

 Until the 1990s, there was also little financial incentive for farmers to ditch easier-to-grow Robusta because Vietnam's government bought the entire coffee harvest for a fixed price.
 As the private market has opened up, that's changed.